All Episodes

 They're priced such a way that 99% of people in the country cannot afford them.

-And so the expectation is that somebody else should pay for it, be it an insurance policy or uh government or political party or what have you name.
+Be it an insurance policy or government or a political party or what have you.

-The only point that I was making, Tab was that had this bastardization not taken place, that if prescriptions had remained priced throughout his life as hotel rooms are, he'd be able to afford it himself.
+The only point that I was making, Tab, was that had this bastardization not taken place, that if prescriptions had remained priced throughout his life as hotel rooms are, he'd be able to afford it himself.

 If taxes hadn't gotten so high and people's disposable income was so small because the government, state, and local had taken so much of what people earn, they would be able to buy things for themselves, as we used to be able to do in this country.